 Led by Brooklyn, New York-based firm Watts & Dray, the transformation marks the property’s first major update since opening 15 years ago.

 The redesign combines Anglo-Caribbean design styles, which are classic to the Delray Beach region, with the Old World warmth of Florida’s traditional coastal homes.
-The concept is brought to life through a palette of sand-colored limewash paint, accents of Dutch blue, and delft tiles hand-painted in Amsterdam.
+The concept is brought to life through a palette of sand-colored limewash paint, accents of Dutch blue, and delft tiles handpainted in Amsterdam.

 “Our vision for the reimagined Seagate was to create spaces that were structural, charming, worldly, and art-filled, while being functional and comfortable for guests,” says Vanessa Watts, partner at Watts & Dray.
 “To achieve this design concept, we carefully selected world-class vendors to partner with to create custom and handcrafted accents and art pieces throughout the property.
 This approach allowed us to work with small vendors to create one-of-a-kind elements to elevate every corner of the resort.”

 Collaborating with Indiewalls, the design team curated a selection of art pieces that enhances the resort’s coastal charm.
-Additionally, designer Marc Phillips was enlisted to create luxury, handmade accent rugs.
+Additionally, designer Marc Phillips was enlisted to create luxury handmade accent rugs.

 “We were thrilled to be part of an amazing team that repositioned the Seagate in Delray,” says Saguez & Dash CEO David Ashen.
 “The beach club was particularly special as it’s been an iconic institution on this beach for many years.
 The transformation has created a venue that celebrates the history of the property and creates a fresh and sophisticated new club for the resort and community.”

 The Seagate also recently wrapped up a renovation of its 18-hole championship golf course, designed by architect J. Drew Rogers.
-The updates included reshaped bunkers, expansive new green complexes, practice facilities, and enhanced water hazards along the tree-lined fairways.
+The updates include reshaped bunkers, expansive new green complexes, practice facilities, and enhanced water hazards along the tree-lined fairways.

 More from HD: